 5. Salesforce: Ohana Instagram

 Salesforce is all about its Ohana, the Hawaiian word for “family.”
-And like any proud parent, the company loves to share photos of family members—in this case, happy employees—doing cool, fun and interesting things via its Salesforce Ohana Instragram account.
+Like any proud parent, the company loves to share photos of family members—in this case, happy employees—doing cool, fun, and interesting things via its Salesforce Ohana Instagram account.

 The real story isn’t about how and what Salesforce shares on its Instagram, but rather its demonstrated employee engagement.
-Salesforce’s employees have jumped into the role of brand ambassadors, readily sharing why they love working for the company with their own social accounts, using #SalesforceOhana across social platforms—a great way to expand your reach organically.
+Salesforce’s employees have jumped into the role of brand ambassadors, readily sharing why they love working for the company on their own social accounts, using #SalesforceOhana across social platforms.

-Key takeaways: Salesforce empowered its employees to be brand ambassadors, and that’s a great lesson in employer branding strategy for companies that put their values front-and-center.
+Key takeaways: Salesforce empowered its employees to be brand ambassadors.
+That’s a great lesson in creating an employer branding strategy that put the company’s values front and center.

 6. Etsy: Parental Leave Video

 Good recruitment content does more than just tell—it demonstrates a company’s values in action.
 That includes showing the impact of benefits on the lives of real employees.
-After the company announced it would offer employees six-and-a-half-months’ paid parental leave in 2016, Etsy recruited its own employees to share their stories and explain the difference it made in their personal lives and at work.
+After Etsy announced it would offer employees six-and-a-half months of paid parental leave in 2016, Etsy recruited its employees to share their stories and explain the difference it made in their personal lives and at work.

-Key takeaways: This is a perfect example of the power of highlighting unique company benefits and how to do it right.
-Real people.
-Real impact.
-Real good!
+Key takeaways: This is a perfect example of the power of highlighting unique company benefits.

 7. Twitter: Career Site

 Key takeaways: Twitter turns the stale careers page idea on its head through transparent content that anticipates job seekers’ questions.
-This type of employer branding strategy demystifies the company’s structure and provides clear, accessible information about their goals, vision, and values, appealing to busy job seekers looking to quickly assess culture and job opportunities.
+This type of employer branding strategy reveals the company’s structure and provides clear, accessible information about its goals, vision, and values, appealing to busy job seekers looking to quickly assess culture and job opportunities.